Tag Archives: Morena Baccarin

 Much of the good comedy in Ode To Joy happens as we learn about the uniqueness of Charlie’s experience of living with his condition, and this is when the film shines most for me.
 As such, I admit that I found myself wishing that the balance had shifted more in favour of comedy than it did.
 Especially since when I wasn’t laughing, I was noticing the cliches, imperfections and moments when the suspension of my disbelief was failing.

-Overall, I’m still happy I watched Ode To Joy because of the humour mostly, but also because of the unexpected revelation that occurred to me as the movie played.
-In other words, the fact that there are many joy inducing moments (or in Charlie’s case ‘traps’) out there in the world as we go about our day; if we just pay attention.
+Overall, I’m still happy I watched Ode To Joy because of the humour, mostly, but also because of the unexpected but welcome reminder that occurred to me as the film played.
+In other words, the fact that there are many joy-inducing moments out there in the world as we go about our day, if we just pay attention.

 Watch Ode To Joy.
 You too may find it, though not perfect but quite refreshing and funny in parts.